 ¼ teaspoon ground black pepper

-3 garlic cloves, finely minced or pressed through a garlic press
+1 large garlic clove, very finely chopped or pressed through a garlic press

 2 slices white whole wheat bread, lightly toasted and cut into ½-inch cubes

 Pear slices (optional)

 Try this recipe from the Meatless Mains chapter of Melissa’s “Supermarket Healthy” cookbook.
 To learn more about the cookbook, get a sneak peek and order, click here.